-- (a) Except as may be specifically otherwise provided, any such special use shall conform to the building location, height and building size regulations of the district in which it is located. - (b) Building, site and operation plans of the proposed use shall be submitted for approval of the Town Board.
-Such plans shall be in sufficient detail to enable the Town Board to evaluate the suitability of architectural and landscape treatment; the proper location of the building or buildings on the lot; the satisfactory provision for parking and circulation needs, for drainage and sewage disposal, for adequate planting screens where necessary, and for operational control devices where necessary to eliminate noise, glare, dust, odor, smoke or other objectionable operating condition; and the general compatibility of the proposed use with the area in which it is located. - (4) Modification of regulations.
-Requirements applicable to uses by the regulations of this Code may be modified or waived by the Town Board of Appeals pursuant to Section 100 (C)(1), if in the Board of Appeals opinion they are not appropriate or necessary to the proper regulation of the special use, and where such modification or waiver would not, in the Board of Appeals opinion, result in adverse effect upon the surrounding properties and makes all of the following findings: - (a) The proposed use is compatible with the Town of Genesee Comprehensive Development Plan 2035 and the Waukesha County Development Plan and the designated future uses and with the existing natural environment. - (b) The setbacks and offsets distances are large enough to control any adverse effects of noise, odor, light, or other potential nuisances. - (c) The granting of a special exception for the proposed use will not be detrimental to the health, safety, or appearance of the neighborhood or other adjacent uses.
+- (a) Except as may be specifically otherwise provided, any such special use shall conform to the building location, height, building size and open space regulations of the district in which it is located. - (b) Building, site and operation plans of the proposed use shall be submitted for approval of the Town Board.
+Such plans shall be in sufficient detail to enable the board to evaluate the suitability of architectural and landscape treatment; the proper location of the building or buildings on the lot; the satisfactory provision for parking and circulation needs, for drainage and sewage disposal, for adequate planting screens where necessary, and for operational control devices where necessary to eliminate noise, glare, dust, odor, smoke or other objectionable operating condition; and the general compatibility of the proposed use with the area in which it is located. - (8) Modification of regulations.
+Requirements applicable to uses by the regulations of this Code may be modified or waived by the Town Board, if in the board's opinion they are not appropriate or necessary to the proper regulation of the special use, and where such modification or waiver would not, in the board's opinion, result in adverse effect upon the surrounding properties. - (9) Approval does not waive permit requirements.
+The approval of a permit under this Section shall not be construed to waive the requirement to obtain a building or plumbing permit prior to installation of any system.

-- (d) The proposed use will be consistent with the definition of a Special Exception and will meet the standards and criteria of the Zoning District in which such use is proposed to be located. - (5) Approval does not waive permit requirements.
-The approval of a permit under this Section shall not be construed to waive the requirement to obtain a building or plumbing permit prior to installation of any system. - (G) Guesthouses.
-Guesthouses are permitted in any district in which a single family dwelling is permitted subject to the following: - (1) Permanent habitation prohibited: A guesthouse must be used only for occasional occupancy by guests of the owner, and shall not be leased or rented for human occupancy. - (2) Accessory to a single family dwelling: No guesthouse is permitted unless a single family dwelling is already present on the lot.
+(G) Guesthouses.
+Guesthouses are permitted in any district in which a single family dwelling is permitted subject to the following:

+- (1) Permanent habitation prohibited: A guesthouse must be used only for occasional occupancy by guests of the owner, and shall not be leased or rented for human occupancy. - (2) Accessory to a single family dwelling: No guesthouse is permitted unless a single family dwelling is already present on the lot.
 Only one (1) guesthouse per lot is allowed. - (3) Area requirements: No guesthouse is allowed unless the lot upon which the guesthouse is to be located is at least double the minimum area and lot width requirements of the district.
-This requirement is intended to prevent the creation of a non-conforming lot in the event that the guesthouse is sold. - (4) Building location: A guesthouse must be able to meet minimum setback and offset requirements of the district in which it is located.
-This requirement is intended to prevent the creation of a non-conforming structure in the event that the guesthouse is sold. - (5) Floor area: The floor area of a guesthouse may be any size.
-In order to sell a guesthouse as a separate unit, its floor area must conform to the district regulations in which it is located. - (6) In the event that a guest house is sold as a parcel separate from the single family dwelling, the parcel must be lawfully created and recorded and, there must be direct access to a public road.
+This requirement is intended to prevent the creation of a non-conforming lot in the event that the guesthouse is sold. - (4) Building location: A guesthouse must be able to meet minimum setback, offset and open space requirements of the district in which it is located.
+This requirement is intended to prevent the creation of a non-conforming structure in the event that the guesthouse is sold.

+- (5) Floor area: The floor area of a guesthouse may be any size.
+In order to sell a guesthouse as a separate unit, its floor area must conform to the district regulations in which it is located. - In the event that a guest house is sold, a parcel separate from the single family dwelling must be lawfully created and recorded and, there must be direct access to a public road.
 If this is impossible, the Town Plan Commission and Town Board may approve a private easement to a public road if the following requirements are met: - (a) The private easement is at least thirty-three (33) feet wide for one (1) family and sixty-six (66) feet wide for two families. - (b) The creation of a private drive would not adversely affect the existing or future development of the area.